cyrilletuzi/angular-async-local-storage/README.md

 Don't forget it's client-side storage: **always check the data**, as it could have been forged.

-You can use a [JSON Schema](http://json-schema.org/) to validate the data.
+You should use a [JSON Schema](http://json-schema.org/) to validate the data.

 ```typescript
 this.storage.get('test', { type: 'string' }).subscribe({